rust-lang/reference/src/type-layout.md

 ## Primitive Data Layout

-The size of most primitives is given in this table.
+The size of most primitives is guaranteed and given in this table.

 | Type              | `size_of::<Type>()`|
 |--                 |--                  |